Reupenny/Campus-Compass--ARA/README.md

 In the project directory, you can run the following commands:

 - `npm run 2.admin`
-  Runs the admin dashborad for editing the main app Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+  Runs the admin dashboard for editing the main app Open [http://localhost:3001](http://localhost:3001) to view it in the browser.
+- `npm run 2.build`
+  Builds the app for production to the `dist` folder.
-- `npm run 3.Preview`
+- `npm run 5.Dev`
   Runs the app in development mode.
-Open [http://localhost:4173](http://localhost:4173) to view it in the browser.
+Open [http://localhost:5173](http://localhost:5173) to view it in the browser.
 - `npm run 1.build-admin`
   Builds the admin dashboard for editing the main application.
-- `npm run 2.build`
+- `npm run 3.Preview`
-  Builds the app for production to the `dist` folder.
+  Runs the app in Preview mode.
+App must be built first.
+Open [http://localhost:4173](http://localhost:4173) to view it in the browser.

 ## Screenshots (Campus Compass)
 *(Below are placeholders for the completed application screenshots)*